6 minute read

 What is a social media influencer?

 A social media influencer is a person who has built a distinct following because of their knowledge and expertise within a distinct niche.
 They post regularly and engage with their followers, creating a meaningful relationship with people who they would not have otherwise known without their social platform.
+Niche influencers have devoted fans with high engagement, this example of Instagram marketing for pet shops is one good example of the types of niche marketing possible.

 Influencers share all types of content, such as: